-Pledges or outright contributions received from private sources for which no goods or services are expected, implied or forthcoming to the donor, and in which no proprietary interests are to be retained by the donor.
+- Gifts:Pledges, outright contributions received from private sources, or activities supported by an external party (i.e., donor) in exchange for which no goods or services are expected, implied or forthcoming to the donor, and in which no proprietary interests are to be retained by the donor.

-The University allows faculty and staff flexibility in designating their gifts for schools, departments, programs and projects of their choice.
+The University allows faculty and staff flexibility in designating their gifts for schools, departments, programs, and projects of their choice.
 However, to preserve the tax deductibility of their charitable contribution to the University, the Internal Revenue Service (IRS) requires that certain guidelines be met.
 Consequently, the University has adopted the following to preserve the tax deductibility of faculty and staff contributions to the University.